 Clients may choose a final resting place in either the cool shade of an eastern hardwood forest or on a sloping meadow overlooking the Shenandoah River with spectacular mountain vistas.

-There is not a religious affiliation requirement at Cool Spring, but elements of your specific religious tradition may be incorporated into your burial service.
-The monks, however, do not participate in the funerals.
+There is no religious affiliation requirement at Cool Spring; elements of your specific religious tradition may be incorporated into your burial service.